tianhunzhixin/CarND-LaneLines-P1/writeup.md

 ###2.
 Potential shortcomings

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be that it can't handle the lane line of bend.
+I assume that the lane line in mask region will be straight, So it will be incorrect in bend.

-Another shortcoming could be ...
+Another shortcoming could be that the draw line function is not perfect.
+There are a lot of assumptions in function.

 ###3.
 Possible improvements

-A possible improvement would be to ...

-Another potential improvement could be to ...
+I think the biggest improvement is that changing the draw line function.
+Maybe we can draw lines instead of a single line.
+If we do it, the function will can handle the lane lines of bend.